akshad110/vabTut/README.md

 ---

+Day 2:-

-### ✅ Checkpoint 6 – AI Voice Assistant, Quiz Section, and UI Enhancements
+### ✅ Checkpoint 1 – AI Voice Assistant, Quiz Section, and UI Enhancements

 For CP6, we focused on interactive learning and accessibility by integrating voice AI and quiz features while improving personalization and interface polish.